jsinok/onlinequantumtimeseries/README.md

 # onlinequantumtimeseries
-Codes for generating the figures of the paper "Online quantum time series processing with random oscillator networks".
+Codes for generating the figures of the paper "Online quantum time series processing with random oscillator networks": one .nb file for each figure.